How Egg-laying Hens Are Farmed and Killed

 Housing

-Battery cages were made illegal in the UK in 2012.
-These prison-like cages provided hens with approximately 550cm2 of space – about the area of a sheet of A4 paper.
-A hen’s average wingspan is about four times this size, and so she would spend the vast majority of her life unable to even spread her wings.
-Sadly the majority of the rest of the world’s egg laying hens are still kept in battery cages.
+Barren battery cages were made illegal in the UK in 2012.
+These prison-like cages provided hens with approximately 550 cm2 of space – less than the area of an A4 sheet of paper.
+A hen’s average wingspan is about four times this size and so she would spend the vast majority of her life unable to even spread her wings.
+Sadly, the majority of the rest of the world’s egg laying hens are still kept in battery cages.

 Enriched cages

-Birds in enriched cages will still spend a significant proportion of their time standing on sloping wire mesh floors with little room to move around or stretch their wings.
+Birds in enriched cages will spend a significant proportion of their time standing on sloping wire mesh floors with little room to move around or stretch their wings.
 They live under controlled artificial lighting – denied fresh air and sunshine.
+When their eggs are laid, they roll out of reach of the birds onto a conveyor belt to await collection.

 Enriched cages do not satisfy even the hen’s most basic behavioural and physical needs such as ground scratching and wing stretching, or activities such as walking, running, jumping, fluttering and flying.
 In short, there is no meaningful ‘enrichment’ in the enriched cage.

-Viva! has carried out multiple high profile investigations into caged hens in the UK.
-In 2015, an investigation into a Bird Bros farm, a company which supplies three million eggs a week, found injured, dead and dying birds with severe feather loss and without adequate nesting boxes.
+Viva! has carried out multiple high profile investigations into caged hens in the UK and found injured, dead and dying birds with severe feather loss and without adequate nesting boxes.

 Free-range

-The free-range egg market has been steadily growing over recent decades and has now overtaken the volume of caged eggs sold in the UK.
-An increasing appetite for what consumers perceive as ‘more ethical’ eggs, coupled with a decrease in the price difference, mean that free-range is now the most popular consumer choice.
+The free range egg market has been steadily growing over recent decades and has now overtaken the volume of caged and barn eggs sold in the UK.
+An increasing appetite for what consumers perceive as ‘more ethical’ eggs, coupled with a decrease in the price difference, mean that free range is now the most popular consumer choice.

 Are free-range eggs better?